herodot-sketch/ClipTie/README.md

 **1. Install Node.js**

-Go to [nodejs.org](https://nodejs.org), download the **LTS** version for Windows, and run the installer.
+Go to [nodejs.org](https://nodejs.org), download the **LTS** version for Windows or Windows Installer (.msi), and run the installer.
 Click through the defaults — no custom options needed.

 Verify it worked by opening CMD and typing:
 ```